Source-robotics/SSG48-gripper-docs/docs/page1_about_the_gripper.md

 !!!
 Note annotate "Config"
     If you bought the gripper it comes preconfigured and calibrated!

-If you are building the gripper you will need to send the following command to it over serial to place the BLDC controller in the gripper mode:<br />
+If you are building the gripper you will need to send the following commands to it over serial to place the BLDC controller in the gripper mode and enable the thermistor: <br />

     #Gripper 1
+    #Term 1
     #Save